blawlor/field-of-genes/README.md

 The experiment is broken down into 2 sections: Benchmark and Experiment.
 The Benchmark is further broken down into Loader and GC Content, but the Experiment performs both Loader and GC Content together.

+*Important Notice*
+Because of Docker Swarms changes in the last 12 months and the change in the way it is supported in Digital Ocean, I will be re-writing this experiment to use Kubernetes.
+The first implementation will use Google Cloud.

 ## Benchmark
 In this section, we test the performance and scalability of Field Of Genes when first populating it with RefSeq data.